Free Consultation, Available 24/7

 What Are The Legal Defenses A San Diego Theft Attorney Might Use For Theft Charges?

 Cases involving theft charges are difficult and nuanced.
-Even an unjust accusation requires the assistance of a dedicated San Diego theft crimes attorney.
+Even an unjust accusation requires the assistance of a dedicated theft defense attorney.
 Dod fits that description and can assert a number of defenses, including:

 - The lack of intent to steal